James Paringatai: Basketball career

 In 2013, Paringatai was captain of the Sharks' maiden championship-winning team.
 He also won the FIBA Pacific Games with the NZ Maori team.
 Paringatai had a solid 2013 NBL season, capped in the 114–67 rout of the Otago Nuggets where in 13 minutes he shot five of seven from the field, dropped a three pointer, and added five rebounds.

 In 2015, Paringatai became the first player to bring up 100 games for the Sharks.
 As co-captain, he helped the Sharks win their second championship in three years.

-In November 2015, Paringatai re-signed with the Sharks for the 2016 season.
+In November 2015, Paringatai re-signed with the Sharks for the 2016 New Zealand NBL season.
 Described by the club as the "ultimate team man", Paringatai said at the time there were other offers on the table, but he never wanted to leave the Sharks.

-In June 2016, Paringatai joined the Mandurah Magic of the State Basketball League (SBL).
+In June 2016, Paringatai joined the Mandurah Magic of the State Basketball League (SBL) midway through the 2016 SBL season.

 In January 2017, it was announced that Paringatai would not be returning to the Sharks for the 2017 season, after being offered a contract to once again play in the SBL.
 He was originally recruited by the Kalamunda Eastern Suns, but it did not pan out.
 He subsequently joined the Geraldton Buccaneers.
 He played his third season with Geraldton in 2019 and was a member of the Buccaneers' championship-winning team.
 He continued on with the Buccaneers in 2020 for the West Coast Classic.

 In April 2022, Paringatai joined the Toowoomba Mountaineers of the third-tiered Queensland State League (QSL).
+He helped the Mountaineers reach the QSL semi-final.

-Personal
+Personal life

 Paringatai is the son of Parry and Sarah.
 In 2011, Paringatai became a father for the first time, when son Cooper-James was born.
 In 2013, Paringatai graduated with his Bachelor of Sport and Recreation degree from the Southern Institute of Technology.

 Paringatai is close friends with former Southland Stags fullback Glen Horton, and fellow basketball player Jeremiah Trueman.